 This is reflected in the news reporting and in affected banks' own publications: in the UK and Switzerland, there is a constant flow of information provided by both news outlets and affected banks.
 This is, among other reasons, because the costs of ring-fencing are enormous.
-For example, Lloyd's Banking Group alone, which is one of the less impacted banks, estimate 500 million £ implementation costs.
-The ex ante separation of systemically important functions for UBS alone was estimated at one billion CHF.
+For example, Lloyd's Banking Group alone, which is one of the less impacted banks, estimate 500 million $\pounds$ implementation costs.
+The examte separation of systemically important functions for UBS alone was estimated at one billion CHF.
 Another reason is that numerous customers are affected by the changes in structure, e.g. by a change of their account details.
+The same publication of the same publication of the same publication of the same publication.